ncsa/hydro_documentation/docs/source/running.rst

 users of the system and their use should be limited to editing, compiling and building your programs, and for short non-intensive runs.

-**Note:** User processes running on the interactive nodes are killed automatically if they accrue more than 30 minutes of CPU time or if more than 4 identical processes owned by the same user are running concurrently.

 An interactive batch job provides a way to get interactive access to a compute node via a batch job.
 See the srun or salloc section for